JJNod88/jjn-pp2-tbc/README.md

 ### Unfixed Bugs

 * The audio sound works on all desktop browsers minus Apples Safari.
 The first click on loading makes a sound, however every click following this is muted.
-* The audio works only sometimes on mobile devices.
+* The audio works only sometimes on ios mobile devices.

 </details>